 Specific stipulations laid out by the coming Labor Law, directly and indirectly, affect HR personnel at high positions within organizations.
 We discuss some of the more important articles and amendments below:

-According to an article that will come into effect by Law, employers must submit an official statement with a breakdown of their workforce.
-They must state the number of individuals employed by the organization and the number of differently-abled persons that make up the workforce.
+According to an article that the law will enact, employers must submit an official statement with a workforce breakdown.
+They must state the number of individuals employed by the organization and the number of differently-abled persons in the workforce.
 If the organization’s HR department fails to provide this information, they can face a fine between EGP 100,000 and EGP 300,000.
 Thus, it has become necessary for higher HR management to ensure accurate recruitment records are maintained and accessible at all times.

 PAYMENT OF EMPLOYEES